alexandrelar/magura/docs/source/index.rst

-Project: Magura Documentation
+Project: Magura Manual
 ===================================

-Welcome to the Project: Magura documentation website.
-Here you will find all relevant information and documentation related to our Arma 3 unit.

 .. note::

    Our discord invite link is: https://discord.gg/BkPDVkTPB3

+Welcome to the Project: Magura Manual.

 Contents
 --------